eslym/brigadier/README.md

-# Node-Brigadier
+# Node-Brigadier-Async
 ___
+This project is a async version fork for [node-brigadier](https://github.com/remtori/brigadier), which covers for more use cases (I guess)
-This is a nodejs version of Mojang's Brigadier library.
+>This is a nodejs version of Mojang's Brigadier library.
->Brigadier is a command parser & dispatcher, designed and developed for Minecraft: Java Edition and now freely available for use elsewhere under the MIT license.
+>>Brigadier is a command parser & dispatcher, designed and developed for Minecraft: Java Edition and now freely available for use elsewhere under the MIT license.
 # Installation
 ___
 ```
-npm install node-brigadier --save
+npm install node-brigadier-async --save
 ```
 # Usage
 ___